01 of 10

 Make Sure The Car Seat Fits Your Baby

-Infant car seats are made for, well, infants, right?
-That doesn't mean that every baby will fit perfectly in every infant car seat, though.
+Not every baby will fit perfectly in every infant car seat.
 You can find the height and weight requirements for your car seat on the required labels on the side.

-For an infant car seat, if you're buckling up a newborn, it's unlikely that your baby will exceed the height or weight limits.
-If your baby is very small, though, he or she may not meet the minimum weight for some car seats.Continue to 3 of 10 below.
+If you're buckling up a newborn, it's unlikely that your baby will exceed the height or weight limits of an infant seat.
+If your baby is very small, though, he or she may not meet the minimum weight.Continue to 3 of 10 below.

 03 of 10